eltoroit/montreal25/@ELTOROIT/#Documents/UC03 - Guidelines.md

 18. What are the guidelines for listing waterfront properties?
 19. What are the rules about listing commission information?
 20. Can you provide clarification on the section about property boundaries?
-21. I need to know the guidelines for listing a commercial property.
+21. I need to know the guidelines for listing a commercial property
 22. What are the requirements for listing a rental property?

 # Clarify and Understand User Inquiries